 What You Need

 French Press - 4 Cup

-Grind 40 grams of freshly roasted coffee a few notches coarser than a drip setting.
+Weigh out and grind 40 grams of freshly roasted coffee on a medium-coarse setting.

 Secure the lid on top of your French Press to retain as much heat as possible.